EmilienDupont/facilityLocation/README.md

 2. Point your browser at http://localhost:8000

-3. Add some clients by clicking your mouse in the demo area.
+3. Click on the screen to add potential facility locations.

 4. Click "Compute" to locate the facilities.